Sinclair QL: Development

+Launch

-At the time of the rushed launch, on 12 January 1984, the QL was far from being ready for production—there being no complete working prototype in existence.
+At the time of the rushed launch, on 12 January 1984, the QL was far from being ready for production, with no complete working prototype.
 Although Sinclair started taking orders immediately, promising delivery within 28 days, first customer deliveries only started, slowly, in April.
 This provoked criticism of the company and the attention of the Advertising Standards Authority.

 Because of its premature launch, the QL was plagued by a number of problems from the start.
 Early production QLs were shipped with preliminary versions of firmware containing numerous bugs, mainly in SuperBASIC.
-Part of the firmware is held on an external 16 KiB ROM cartridge also known as the "kludge" or "dongle", until the QL was redesigned to accommodate the necessary 48 KiB of ROM internally, instead of the 32 KiB initially specified.
+Part of the firmware was held on an external 16 KiB ROM cartridge also known as the "kludge" or "dongle", until the QL was redesigned to accommodate the necessary 48 KiB of ROM internally, instead of the 32 KiB initially specified.

-The QL also suffers from reliability problems of its Microdrives.
+The QL also suffered from reliability problems of its Microdrives.
 These problems were later rectified, by Sinclair engineers, especially on Samsung produced models, as well as by aftermarket firms such as Adman Services and TF Services, to the point where several QL users report the Samsung Microdrives in particular working perfectly even after almost 17 years of service; but in any case too late to redeem the negative image they had already created.